mesmacosta/datacatalog-faq/README.md

 ## Cloud Data Loss Prevention (DLP)

 ### Does DLP has native support for Data Catalog?
-[Official Docs - Sending Cloud DLP scan results to Data Catalog][dlp-dc] Check the official docs for instructions.
+[Official Docs - Sending Cloud DLP scan results to Data Catalog][dlp-dc] Yes, check the official docs for instructions.

 ### Can I run DLP in all my Big Query tables and send results to Data Catalog?
-[Community - Create Data Catalog tags by inspecting BigQuery data with Cloud Data Loss Prevention][tutorials - dlp to datacatalog tags] check this community tutorial for instructions.
+[Community - Create Data Catalog tags by inspecting BigQuery data with Cloud Data Loss Prevention][tutorials - dlp to datacatalog tags] Yes, check this community tutorial for instructions.

 ## Filesets